What Is Repetitive Compulsion & How To Overcome It

 - Problem with adaption to changes

-Obsessive-compulsive disorder (OCD) is an anxiety disorder that involves repetitive behaviors and thoughts that are irritating.
+Obsessive-compulsive disorder (OCD) is an anxiety disorder that involves repetitive behaviors and thoughts.
 There are two important parts of OCD.
-They are obsession (thoughts) and compulsions (behaviors).
-OCD is can affect your daily activities and influence your relationships with other people.
+These are obsession (thoughts) and compulsions (behaviors).
+OCD can affect your daily activities and influence your relationships with other people.
 OCD is characterized by disturbing thoughts and intense or uncomfortable feelings.
-It should be noted that the signs of OCD overlap with the signs of autism.
+It should be noted that the signs of OCD can overlap with the signs of autism, but having one is not necessarily indicative of having the other.